leovidith/DRL-Recommender-TF/README.md

     A6 -- "Provides batches to" --> A0
 ```

-## Objectives
-- Model long-term user engagement using an Actor-Critic DRL framework ✅
-- Integrate explicit user-item interaction for enhanced reward feedback ✅
-- Achieve scalable, policy-based recommendation on implicit datasets ✅
-- Ensure TensorFlow 2.x compatibility for rapid experimentation ✅

-## Intuition
-Traditional recommender systems rely heavily on static supervised learning methods that fail to capture sequential user behavior and long-term engagement.
-However, recommendation is inherently a sequential decision-making problem—what you suggest now affects future user interactions.

-This project reframes the task as a Markov Decision Process (MDP), where:
-- The state represents user preferences and interaction history,
-- The action is the recommended item,
-- The reward is user feedback (click, watch, rating),
-- The policy evolves dynamically to maximize cumulative rewards.

-We implement an Actor-Critic architecture because:
-- The Actor learns the policy (what to recommend),
-- The Critic evaluates that policy (was it a good recommendation?),
-- Together, they enable stable, sample-efficient learning even with sparse or delayed feedback—common in recommendation settings.

 This design outperforms static models by continuously adapting to users, enabling the system to learn personalized, long-term optimal strategies, not just one-off predictions.